-It is common for jewellery to be "marked" with its purity with a stamp or a laser engraving.
-Since purity is such a big component to cash value, this mark is legally required by law to ensure the transparency of the purity of the item being purchased.
-Sometimes these marks can wear off or be fake.
-It is important for you to be aware that the overall weight of the item is not taken into consideration.
-It is the total weight of the pure metal content only that forms the basis of the appraisal of your item.
-This is why we use state of the art XRF spectrometer to determine the precious metal content.
+Jewellery is commonly marked with its purity in a form of a stamp or a laser engraving.
+Since purity is such an important component to cash value, this mark is legally required by law to ensure the transparency of the purity of the item being purchased.
+Even though these marks can wear off or simply be fake, it is important for you to be aware that the overall weight of the item is not taken into consideration.
+The total weight of the pure metal content is the only thing that represents the basis of the appraisal of your item.
+This is why we use the XRF spectrometer to determine the precious metal content.

 We are always happy to give you a free, no-obligation appraisal to determine the pure metal content of your items.

-Item Specific Characteristics - What type of jewellery is the item?
-Is it designer jewellery?
-These characteristics can play an important role in determining whether or not your item had additional cash value.
+Item Specific Characteristics - What type of jewellery is the item you want to sell?
+Is it designer or luxury jewellery?
+These characteristics also play an important role in determining whether or not your item has additional cash value.

-So, what are we paying for gold, silver and platinum?
-Just follow these three easy steps:
+So, what are we paying for gold, silver or platinum?
+Just follow these three quick steps: